-- Email the Chief CM, Chief TS, TS of the week, and Dr. Meah; include the Chronic Care senior if the patient has one.
+- Email the Chief CM, Chief TS, and head TS of the week, and Dr. Meah; include the Chronic Care senior if the patient has one.
 Ask them to please reply all if they are able to call the patient back.
-Let them know that you will e-mail the TS Pool if you don't hear back within approximately 10 minutes.
+Let them know that you will email the TS Pool if you don't hear back within approximately 10 minutes.

 - Include: the patient's name, MRN (if you have it) DOB, phone number, language spoken and anything you know about the chief complaint.

 - Text Dr. Meah to check her email for an urgent EHHOP issue (phone number under "contacts.")

 - Try texting/calling the Chief TS and TS of the week (phone numbers on AMION).

 - If you do not hear back from your first email, texts, or calls, email the TS pool (from AMION), with the subject "Urgent EHHOP Call for TSs" asking the first person that is able to call the patient to reply-all saying they can take care of it.
 Remember to CC the Chief CM, Chief TS, Dr. Meah and the Chronic Care Senior (if applicable) on this email.